LetCompliance

 Deadlines, fines and step-by-step compliance in our in-depth resource.

-The EPC C proposal is the single biggest capex item on the horizon for UK landlords because upgrading an E-rated house to a C often costs £8,000–£20,000 (insulation, glazing, heating).
-No landlord wants to spend that twice, so the right approach is to book a retrofit assessment now and phase the works against the boiler/glazing replacement cycle.
-What you must not do is wait for the SI to land — the supply chain is already booked out 12–18 months deep.
+The EPC C requirement is the single biggest capex item on the horizon for UK landlords because upgrading an E-rated house to a C often costs £8,000–£20,000 (insulation, glazing, heating).
+It is now confirmed government policy — all privately rented homes must reach band C by 1 October 2030 — so the right approach is to book a retrofit assessment now and phase the works against the boiler/glazing replacement cycle.
+What you must not do is leave it late — the supply chain is already booked out 12–18 months deep.

 Tracked inside LetCompliance